-Zydelig is a prescription drug approved by the Food and Drug Administration (FDA) to treat relapsed cases of follicular B-cell non-Hodgkin lymphoma, small lymphocytic lymphoma (SLL), and chronic lymphocytic leukemia (CLL).
+Zydelig is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat relapsed cases of follicular B-cell non-Hodgkin lymphoma, small lymphocytic lymphoma (SLL), and chronic lymphocytic leukemia (CLL).
 Zydelig is used in cases where other therapies have already been tried.
-In cases of CLL, Zydelig is usually combined with Rituxan.
-Zydelig is also referred to by its drug name, Idelalisib.
+In cases of CLL, Zydelig is usually combined with rituximab (Rituxan).
+Zydelig is also referred to by its drug name, idelalisib.

 Zydelig is used as targeted therapy for lymphoma.
 Zydelig is a member of a class of drugs called kinase inhibitors.
-Zydelig is believed to work by inhibiting replication and triggering cell death in lymphoma cells.
+Zydelig is believed to work by inhibiting normal cellular functions, resulting in lymphoma cell death.

 Prescribing information states that Zydelig is taken orally twice daily.

 Zydelig comes in the form of a tablet.

 The FDA-approved label for Zydelig lists common side effects including fever, fatigue, cough, rash, nausea, abdominal pain, and pneumonia.
 Severe infections, diarrhea, intestinal inflammation, and liver damage are common and potentially life-threatening side effects in those who take Zydelig.

 Rare but serious side effects listed for Zydelig include intestinal perforations and lung inflammation.

 For more details about this treatment, visit:

 Lymphoma — Non-Hodgkin: Types of Treatment — Cancer.Net